Time and again, debt collectors try to push the boundaries of what is legally permissible, for example by charging excessive fees.

 *SCHUFA Holding AG is a company that acts as a central repository of information about you (the consumer) from utilities, banks, internet providers and more.

 The company tracks all bills or fines over time.
 Using this raw data and analysing it through their own algorithm, they create and record a credit score for all German residents.

 To the Schufa website

-An order for payment is served by a court.
-It is a form filled out by the other party, which is forwarded to you by the court without a detailed legal examination.
-Therefore, the service of the court order for payment does not mean that the asserted claim is legal.
-Ultimately, a judicial officer at the court has merely checked whether the application form for a court order for payment has been filled in correctly.
+A payment order is issued by a court.
+This is a form filled in by the other party and sent to you by the court without any detailed legal examination.
+The service of the order for payment does not mean that the claim is justified.
+After all, a bailiff at the court has only checked that the order for payment form has been filled in correctly.

-You should read the documents sent by the court with the order for payment very carefully, seek legal advice again and decide whether to lodge an objection.
+You should read the documents sent by the court with the order for payment very carefully, seek further legal advice and decide whether you wish to lodge an objection.

-The legal time limit for this is 14 days.
-In the case of a European order for payment, the time limit is 30 days.
+The legal deadline for this is 14 days.
+In the case of a European order for payment, the deadline is 30 days.